qwyjibojones/o2-pushbutton/omar/openshift/README.md

 web-proxy-crl-test       1Gi        RWX            Retain           Bound      omar-test/web-proxy-crl-test-pvc
 ```

-After the project is deleted and the PVCs are gone then you can delete the PV:
+After the project is deleted and the PVCs are gone then you can delete the PVs:

 ```bash
    oc delete pv $(oc get pv | grep "\-test" | awk '{print $1}')